Real Estate Tax Foreclosure Lawyers & Chapter 13 Bankruptcy Lawyers

 Why Are There Tax Foreclosure Sales in PA?

 Under Pennsylvania’s Real Estate Tax Sale Act (RETSA), all taxes that are lawfully levied in the state are considered the primary lien against the property.

 A primary lien has priority over all other obligations on the property.

 As such, it is not out of the ordinary for unpaid property taxes and other city or municipal debt to serve as the basis for a home foreclosure under RETSA.

 What Happens if I Fail to Satisfy the Tax Debt?

 In these situations, the property owner has rights.
-The attorneys of Sadek & Cooper are well-versed in defending property owners and helping them protect their home from the tax sale.
+The attorneys of Sadek Bankruptcy Law Offices are well-versed in defending property owners and helping them protect their home from the tax sale.

 Furthermore, should your matter proceed to a judicial sale, the sale itself provides certain opportunities to secure relief.
 To start, a title search and review of all practices and procedures should be conducted.
 In some cases, the local tax board or other parties may have failed to properly follow the procedures and requirements of RETSA.

 Work with Our Dedicated and Experienced Bankruptcy Lawyers

 Sadek Bankruptcy Law Offices, LLC has a dedicated team of lawyers who help clients achieve the benefits of bankruptcy in Pennsylvania and New Jersey.
 Our lawyers have over 75 years of combined experience and have filed more than 5,000 successful bankruptcy cases.